jaizunT/jaizunT.github.io/README.md

   </p>
 </details>

-## 🗣️ Speech Classifier Visualization
+## Speech Classifier Visualization

 This section showcases visualizations used in a speech classifier.
 The first plot is a spectrogram representing time-frequency features of spoken audio.
 The second plot shows clustered embeddings of the processed signals.

 <details>
-  <summary>📊 Click to view spectrogram and clustering plots</summary>
+  <summary>Click to view spectrogram and clustering plots</summary>
   <br />
   <p align="center">
     <a href="https://raw.githubusercontent.com/jaizunT/jaizunT.github.io/main/spectrogram.png" target="_blank">